Butser Quarry: supplying aggregates to the construction industry

 Recycled aggregates

-TJ also produces a crushed recycled aggregate called iBlend at Butser.
-Brick and concrete materials are tipped at the quarry and then deposited into a crusher to make this 6F5 hardcore.
-It is used for ground engineering such as base layers for roads and access areas and is a more cost effective alternative to limestone, which is not only more expensive but also harder to get hold of in the Hampshire and surrounding areas as the nearest limestone quarry is in the Mendips and transportation costs can be high.
+Type 1 iBlend is used for ground engineering such as base layers for roads and access areas and is a more cost effective alternative to limestone, which is not only more expensive but also harder to get hold of in the Hampshire and surrounding areas as the nearest limestone quarry is in the Mendips and transportation costs can be high.
+It is compliant to Type 1, Type 2, 6E, 6R, 6F4, 6I, 6J, 6M, 6N, 6P specifications.

 Free and easy rubble disposal